ignaciosolergarcia/arduino-dark-theme/README.md

 To correctly install the theme:

-  Download the [THEME](https://github.com/ignaciosolergarcia/arduino-dark-theme/blob/master/arduino-ide-dark-theme.zip) in .zip file format (do not unzip).
+* Download the [zip file with the Theme](https://github.com/ignaciosolergarcia/arduino-dark-theme/blob/master/arduino-ide-dark-theme.zip) (do not unzip).
 * Check in your Arduino IDE Preferences dialog your project folder.
 * Create in that folder a new theme folder.
 * Copy the donwloaded theme to the new theme folder.